-2.2.6 In legal terms, electronic services could be delivered as per the provisions of eTransaction act.
+2.2.6 In legal terms, electronic services could be delivered as per the provisions of Electronic Transactions Act.
+No 19 of 2006 as amended by Act.
+No 25 of 2017.
 Moreover the electric payments could be accepted by government for the services provided by government as per the Financial Circular 447 issued by the Department of Public Finance.
-In case the legal requirements for offering eServices have not been addressed by the existing legislations, new regulations should be made under the provisions of eTransaction act.
+In case the legal requirements for offering eServices have not been addressed by the existing legislations, new regulations should be made under the provisions of Electronic Transactions Act.

-2.2.7 Standard procedure handbook/process manual for all digitally enable services should be made available for the use of relevant stakeholders GoSL (refer Annexure 09 - Template for Standard procedure handbook/process manual).
+2.2.7 Standard procedure handbook/process manual for all digitally enable services should be made available for the use of relevant stakeholders GoSL (Refer Annexure 09 - Template for Standard procedure handbook/process manual for all digitally enable services).